filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 ### Searching individually

-You can choose to enable a per-column search input using the `isIndividual` parameter:
+You can choose to enable a per-column search input field using the `isIndividual` parameter:

 ```php
 use Filament\Tables\Columns\TextColumn;